timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 It's a related term in the Motte-and-bailey fallacy on the Equivocation page with the link: "(see List of fallacies § Informal fallacies)" which is not going to help us.

+After changing the parseAnchor function and calling it parseLabel, we are not getting titles, but seeing duplicates.
+There are two "baconian fallacy" items.
+We could (and should) make the list exclusive so that no duplicates are allowed, not not sure how feasible this is.

 ### Truncated descriptions with dashes in the description

 The is-ought fallacy, since it has a dash in it, is causing the description to be truncated.

+I think it's because we are removing the first part of the the description which is actually the label.
+For example, the definition of "is-ought fallacy" is "-ought fallacy - claims about what ought to be, on the basis of what is."
+Obviously, we are failing at removing the label from the description here.

 ## Previous notes on Cognitive biases parsing